EddieFua/PEAR/README.md

 ### Optional files
 Covariate matrix `X_cov` with shape `[N, cov_dim]`
 ### Clean UKB data

-We provide the complete R scripts and reference files used to clean the UKB data for each target phenotype.
+We provide the complete R scripts and reference files used to clean the UKB data and prepare the input data for each target phenotype, including PRS computation.
 The scripts are in the `data_prepare` folder, and the reference files are in the `reference` folder.